How to Minimize the Risk of an IRS Audit

 • Whether your financial behavior aligns with typical data patterns

+In simple terms, the more complex or inconsistent your return looks, the higher your risk.
+Taxpayers with higher incomes, businesses, or multiple income streams are naturally more visible to IRS auditors.
 While the overall odds are low, an audit can still happen to anyone.
 The best approach is to prepare as though your return could be reviewed, ensuring that every number is defensible and every claim is documented.

 What Are the IRS Audit Triggers?